tonstakers/tonstakers-sdk/README.md

 await tonstakers.stakeMax(); // Stake the maximum available balance await tonstakers.unstakeInstant(String(1)); // Instant unstake 1 tsTON
 await tonstakers.unstakeBestRate(String(1)); // Unstake 1 tsTON at the best available rate

-// We still support number type, but it can cause mistakes with the big values.
 ```

 Retrieve information: